14 students have commenced Citizens:mk’s first ever community leadership training course for school sixth formers, funded by MK Community Foundation.

-On Tuesday 13th November, pupils from Summerfield Primary School took direct action to reduce hate crime in MK.
-While pupil councillors met and got pledges from a range of local power-holders, the school choir sung an original song to raise awareness about hate crime, ‘Love Not Hate’.
-The action, which took place opposite The Point in CMK, was organised as part of Citizens:mk’s Fight Against Hate campaign, and filmed by BBC TV Look East.
+On Tuesday 13th November, pupils from Summerfield Primary School took part in a public action to raise awareness of hate crime in MK.
+While pupil councillors met and got pledges from a range of local power-holders, the school choir sung an original song, ‘Love Is Stronger Than Hate’ (music and words by teacher Nikki Elgar), to attract attention.
+The action, which took place at the Arriva Buses booth opposite The Point in CMK, was organised as part of Citizens:mk’s Fight Against Hate campaign, and filmed by BBC TV Look East.

 Jennifer Parsons of MK Muslim Association spoke of her own direct experience of a painful hate incident on a public bus and Johnson, a bus driver from Arriva Buses, spoke of his own experiences of receiving hate abuse while on the job in MK.

 The Summerfield pupils then gave thanks and a gift of sweet biscuits to the Arriva bus drivers for sharing with their colleagues at the bus depot as a small token of thanks for Arriva’s work in publicising their campaign with posters on the buses recently.

 Towards the end of the action, the following pledges were made: